enkidevs/curriculum/General/Networking/the-ifconfig-command.md

 C:\> IPCONFIG /all
 ```
 [2:activate/deactivate]
-Instead of using the `up/down` flags, specialised equivalent commands are available:
+Instead of using the `up/down` flags, specialised equivalent commands are available(The same command is used on all distributions):

 ```
-$ ifup eth0
+$ ifconfig eth0 up
-$ ifdown eth0
+$ ifconfig eth0 down
 ```

 ---
 ## Practice